The proposed rulemaking sets forth the following revisions to the standard:

-SOCMA supports inclusion of provisions on small package labeling, flexibility for chemicals released for distribution, labeling for bulk shipments, and extended compliance dates, and the exclusion of CBI-compromising concentration ranges and modification of Hazard Classification Requirements in the final HCS rule.
+SOCMA supported inclusion of provisions on small package labeling, flexibility for chemicals released for distribution, labeling for bulk shipments, and extended compliance dates, which were all considered in the final rule published in May of 2024.

 Learn more about SOCMA’s position on OSHA’s Hazard Communication Standard (HCS).